 - Internal Purchases For internal purchases, the Explicit Congestion Charges are calculated based on the differences in Congestion Prices between their sink aggregates and source aggregates.
-The buyer pays the Explicit Congestion Charges associated with an internal transaction. - & External Transactions For point-to-point and network secondary transmission customers, the Explicit Congestion Charges are calculated based on the difference between the sink Congestion Price and the source Congestion Price.
-The Transmission Customer pays the explicit Congestion Charges associated with an import, export, or wheel transaction.
+The buyer pays the Explicit Congestion Charges associated with an internal transaction. - External Transactions For point-to-point and network secondary transmission customers, the Explicit Congestion Charges are calculated based on the difference between the sink Congestion Price and the source Congestion Price.
+The Transmission Customer pays the explicit Congestion Charges associated with an import, export, or wheel transaction. - Up-to congestion transactions For up-to congestion transactions, the Explicit Congestion Charges are calculated based on the difference between the sink Congestion Price and the source Congestion Price.
+The market participant pays the Explicit Congestion Charges associated with an up-to congestion transaction.

-- PJM retrieves the following information: - o transmission service reservations (MW, period, and source/sink) - o day-ahead external and internal energy transactions (MWh) - o sub-hourly day-ahead import and export schedule details - o real-time external and internal energy five minute interval transactions (MW) - o hourly day-ahead and five minute real-time Congestion Prices (\$/MWh) - PJM calculates the hourly Day-ahead Explicit Congestion Charge for each transaction as:
+- PJM retrieves the following information: - o transmission service reservations (MW, period, and source/sink) - o day-ahead up-to congestion, external, and internal energy transactions (MWh) - o sub-hourly day-ahead import and export schedule details - o real-time external and internal energy five minute interval transactions (MW) - o hourly day-ahead and five minute real-time Congestion Prices (\$/MWh) - PJM calculates the hourly Day-ahead Explicit Congestion Charge for each transaction as:

-Day-ahead Explicit Congestion Charge = Day-ahead Transaction MWh (Sink Day-ahead Congestion Price - Source Day-ahead Congestion Price)
+Day-ahead Explicit Congestion Charge = Day-ahead Transaction MWh \ (Sink Day-ahead Congestion Price - Source Day-ahead Congestion Price)